hyukkwonepic/hyukkwonepic/README.md

 ## About me

-Hi 👋, I'm Hyukoo (Hyuk or Hyeokwoo)!
+Hi 👋, I'm Hyoku (Hyuk or Hyeokwoo)!
 I'm a frontend-focused software engineer with an entrepreneurial background.
 My passion lies in crafting software that helps people spend less time on their work.

 **💼 Professional Experience:**